llharris/tm-ansible/solidfire/README.md

 These playbooks have been tested against Element OS 10.1.

+## Basic Operation

+There are only a small number of SolidFire Ansible modules available, so most interactions use the Ansible URI module which allows us to interact directly with the REST API by POSTing a JSON body.
+The

 ## Ansible.cfg

 Slightly modified ansible.cfg from default.
 Disabled host key checking and the creation of .retry files, turned on logging.